Sanford Health: The Evangelical Lutheran Good Samaritan Society

 In 2017, talks began to form an affiliation agreement between Sanford and the Good Samaritan Society.
 After discussions and the formation of synergy teams that strategized how the organizations could combine, final votes were taken by both parties to the agreement.
 On April 26, 2018, the Society Board of Directors voted that the Society Membership consider approving the affiliation agreement.
 On June 21, the Sanford Board of Trustees voted to approve the affiliation agreement.
 On June 26, the Society Membership voted to approve the affiliation agreement.
-A press conference was held later that day during which Sanford Health President and CEO Kelby Krabbenhoft and Society President and CEO David Horazdovsky signed the affiliation agreement.
-It was announced that the affiliation would then go into regulatory review with an expected approval date of January 1, 2019.
+A press conference was held later that day, during which Sanford Health President and CEO Kelby Krabbenhoft and Society President and CEO David Horazdovsky signed the affiliation agreement.
+It was announced that the affiliation would go into regulatory review with an expected approval date of January 1, 2019.
 If approved, The Evangelical Lutheran Good Samaritan Society would change its name to The Evangelical Lutheran Good Samaritan Society of Sanford Health.
 Sanford Health would retain its name.
-The affiliation agreement met the requirements of regulatory review earlier than expected, with an announcement on August 17, 2018.
-The merger completed on January 1, 2019.
+The affiliation agreement met the regulatory review requirements earlier than expected, with an announcement on August 17, 2018.
+The merger was completed on January 1, 2019.

-Intermountain Healthcare
+Failed Intermountain Healthcare Merger

 In October 2020, Intermountain Healthcare and Sanford Health signed an intent to merge.
 The merger would make Sanford Health a subsidiary of Intermountain Healthcare with the resulting system consisting of 70 hospitals with 89,000 employees.
-In early December, the merger was postponed indefinitely after Sanford Health CEO Kelby Krabbenhoft was abruptly replaced by Bill Gassen after he made anti-mask statements.
+In early December, the merger was postponed indefinitely after Bill Gassen abruptly replaced Sanford Health CEO Kelby Krabbenhoft after he made anti-mask statements.

 COVID-19 and Sanford CEO Krabbenhoft

 In November 2020, Krabbenhoft said he would not wear a face mask despite the ongoing COVID-19 pandemic, as he claimed he already had the disease.
 His statement drew criticism and was seen by many as a slap in the face to frontline healthcare workers.
-Krabbenhoft also said the pandemic was not a crisis during a time in which South Dakota's hospitalizations related to the disease were at all-time highs.
-On November 24, 2020, the board announced that Krabbenhoft would leave the organization, to be replaced by Bill Gassen.
+Krabbenhoft also said the pandemic was not a crisis during which South Dakota's hospitalizations related to the disease were at all-time highs.
+On November 24, 2020, the board announced that Krabbenhoft would leave the organization to be replaced by Bill Gassen.